Marysville, Washington: Parks and recreation

 The City of Marysville operates and maintains 487.4 acres on 35 public recreational facilities within city limits, including parks, playgrounds, sports fields, nature preserves, community centers, a golf course and other facilities.

 Comeford Park, located in downtown Marysville and named for town founders James P. Comeford and his wife Maria, is the city's oldest municipal park and is home to the city's landmark water tower, built in 1921 and non-functional since the 1970s.
 The 120 ft water tower, originally accompanied by a second tower demolished in 1987, was planned in the late 1990s to be demolished, but was saved in 2002 after $500,000 was raised by the Marysville Historical Society to renovate and preserve the structure.
-The 2.1 acre Comeford Park is also home to the Ken Baxter Community Center, a gazebo donated by the city's Rotary Club, a children's playground, and a spray park that opened in 2014.
+The 2.1 acre Comeford Park is also home to a gazebo donated by the city's Rotary Club, a children's playground, and a spray park that opened in 2014.

 Jennings Park, located to the east of downtown Marysville on Armar Road, is considered the centerpiece of the city's park system.
 The 53 acre park includes play areas, experimental gardens and composting sites, sports fields, a nature walking trail, a preserved barn, and historical exhibits.
 It is also home to the Park and Recreation Department's administrative offices.
 The park opened in 1963 on land donated by the Jennings family.

 Other major parks in Marysville include the Ebey Waterfront Park and boat launch opened in 2005, and a skate park opened in 2002.
 The city also maintains the Cedarcrest Golf Course in eastern Marysville, an 18-hole, 99.4 acre municipal golf course that was established in 1927 and was acquired by the city in 1972.
 Marysville is also home to private, non-profit recreation facilities operated by the YMCA and Boys and Girls Club, as well as a privately owned bowling alley and indoor roller skating rink.

 The Marysville Parks and Recreation Department also organizes youth sports leagues for basketball and soccer.
 The department uses facilities leased from the Marysville School District, as well as purpose-built areas like the Strawberry Fields Athletic Complex in northern Marysville, a 71 acre park for soccer and disc golf.